-Confederation College’s Instrumentation Engineering and Control Technician – Process Automation two-year program will provide you with a solid footing in both theory and practice in a modern, cutting-edge laboratory designed to emulate common control systems found in industry.
+Confederation College’s Instrumentation Engineering Technician – Process Automation and Control two-year program will provide you with a solid footing in both theory and practice in a modern, cutting-edge laboratory designed to emulate common control systems found in industry.
 Through coursework, you’ll learn the basics of electrical, digital, electronics, computer systems, industrial drawings & specifications, physics, computer software and communications for technology.
 Our lab features functioning processes employing pneumatic as well as modern microprocessor-based electronic control equipment such as PLC’s, Distributed Control Systems, and field networks.

 - Learn how to install, calibrate, maintain and repair complex measurement and control systems used in a variety of process control applications

 - Two optional co-ops give you experience in your field of study

 - Option to apply for the 3rd year Electrical Engineering Technology program after graduation